BSidesPDX/CTF-2018/pwn-re/300-pwnclub/solution/README.md

 Here I noticed that the 39th leaked value from the stack was the stack canary.

-Here is the Python code for doing such, again, I use director parameter access to only like the 39th argument from the stack (`%39$p`):
+Here is the Python code for doing such, again, I use direct parameter access to only like the 39th argument from the stack (`%39$p`):

 ```python
 # Leak the stack canary